adaptivestone/framework-documentation/docs/10-cli.md

   async run() {
     this.args; // passed arguments
   }

   static get description() {
     // text decrtiption of what command do return "Command description";
   }

-}
+  static isShouldInitModels = true; // defaul value.
+Can be ommited }

 export default CommandName;